 But what is a "real saint"?
 How are they defined?
 How are they recognised?
 What is holiness, and what, indeed, is divinity?
 To answer these questions fully would of course take us far beyond the confines of this essay, but at least an initial answer has already been made.
 Religious traditions and communities have always had exemplary figures whose function we might call canonical.
 Some of these figures have this status in terms of formal institutional acknowledgement; for others it is more a matter of popular devotion or esteem.
-You when it comes to "real saints" my first point is that such individuals are not necessarily moral saints in Wolf's maximising sense.
+So when it comes to "real saints" my first point is that such individuals are not necessarily moral saints in Wolf's maximising sense.
 In other words, to introduce yet another category of sainthood beyond the moral and charismatic, they might be what Jean Porter has called a "flawed saint."
 Her example is Martin Luther King, Jr, of whom she says, "whatever else he may teach us, he helps us to see that to be a saint is not to be morally perfect, but to be exemplary in love."
-47

 My second point is that in seeking to come to grips with real saints we should focus our attention more on what I have called charismatic saints.
 In their introduction to Saints: Faith Without Borders, Françoise Meltzer and Jaś Elsner associate saints with excess, marginality, and even transgression: "there is a fundamentally apophatic aspect to the excess that is embodied in the saint.
-Excess of this kind has been called grace, miracle, mysterious
+Excess of this kind has been called grace, miracle, mysterious energy, charisma, jouissance, the Real."
+And even the goodness of such charismatic saints can be deeply troubling and counter-intuitive.
+In his study Finite and Infinite Goods, Adams writes:

-- 46 See, Six-Means, "Saints and Teachers."
-This claim does not address all of Thompson's question about defining saints in note 32, but is where I would begin: namely, with the recognition of saints in actual communities of faith and practice, and so inductively rather than deductively. - 47 See, Porter, "Virtue and Sin," 539.
+See, Six-Means, "Saints and Teachers."
+This claim does not address all of Thompson's question about defining saints in note 32, but is where I would begin: namely, with the recognition of saints in actual communities of faith and practice, and so inductively rather than deductively.

+See, Porter, "Virtue and Sin," 539.
 As I discuss briefly in note 65 below, it is possible that Jean Vanier might fit within this category as well, but that remains to be seen.